Hiyasr/CSATOM/README.md

 ## Acknowledgements

-Thank you to all the astronomy enthusiasts, researchers, and citizen scientists who make projects like CSATOM possible.
+Thank you to all the astronomy enthusiasts, researchers, and citizen scientists who make projects like CSAM possible.
 Special thanks to the open-source community for providing the tools and resources that support this platform.